 Whether you’re learning about Blind Employment Awareness Day (BEAD) for the first time or you’ve participated in the past, there are many ways to get involved and help spread the word about this important day.
-It’s more than just “awareness”.
-It’s about getting involved and doing our part to make the working world more accessible and inviting for people who are blind or visually impaired.
+But it’s about more than just awareness—it’s about getting involved and doing our part to make the working world more accessible and inviting for people who are blind or visually impaired.

 So, how can you get involved with BEAD?